How to Organize Your Software Product Development Process

 In software product development, to manage and fulfill the project efficiently, the development team manager has to apply the proper software engineering methodology that will work best for the project.
 So what is software development methodology?
 What is SDLC?
 And how do these notions differ from each other?
 Let’s jump into this topic and figure out how the right software development planning is crucial for the success of your tech product.

-What is software product development process or software development life cycle?
+What is software product development process

 A software development process or aka a software development life cycle (SDLC) implies an iterative logical process divided into smaller stages to transform an initial idea into a software solution by connecting non-tech and tech team members and improving their efforts.
 By that said, we mean that in order to make an efficient software development life cycle, development teams need to adhere to best practices, meet project requirements, deadlines, thereby, staying within the budget.
 For this purpose, it is crucial to choose the best model of software development whether it is Agile methodology, Waterfall, DevOps, rapid application development.
 Read on to know why Agile methodology is supposed to be the best one.
 More on that in the sections below.